miniautonomous/engine_ai/README.md

 You may get some other dependencies that need to be installed, but we had no issues with this component.

-   Note:
+   Please Note:
-      In python/Kivy, the order of your import statements, especially **Tensorflow** libraries and **OpenCV**, matters!
+      In python/Kivy, the order of your import statements, especially **Tensorflow** libraries relative to **OpenCV**, matters!
 If you start making changes to the source code and for some reason add import statements and move around the current ones, the result maybe that the Kivy UI will not launch.
 If that happens, make sure you go back to the original order of import statements in the base code.

-### Installing the **pyrealsense** Library
+### Installing the *pyrealsense* Library

 This was the most challenging task we had to get the stack up and running, and word of warning, it took hours for the little Jetson ARM processor to compile the install. **engine_ai** has the option of working with a webcam instead, which